labordynamicsinstitute/ldilab-manual/13-1-approving-issues-original.md

    - If this is a `CA`, choose a recommendation in the `MCRecommendationV2` field.
 1. Commit and push all changes to the repository.
 Advance the JIRA ticket to "Pre-approved."
 The pre-approval is now complete!

+## External Reproducibility Reports

+In cases where an external reproducibility check was completed (e.g., CASCAD, World Bank), the following steps must be taken during pre-approval to ensure proper documentation and integration.

+1. **Verify the "External Validation" checkbox is selected** in the JIRA ticket.

+2. **Ensure that the external report is included in the repository.** It must be part of the final deposit and not just attached to JIRA or email.

+3. **Ensure no section titles from our `REPLICATION.md` template report are deleted.** The internal report must maintain its structure even when referencing external work.

+4. In any section of the internal report where the external replicator's work applies, include a pointer such as:

+   > “Please refer to the external report below.”

+5. **Review the external report.** Identify any bugs or discrepancies and ensure they are recorded in the **Summary** and **Findings** sections of the internal `REPLICATION.md`.

+6. **Add appropriate `[REQUIRED]` or `[SUGGESTED]` Action Item tags** corresponding to the issues found in the external report.

+7. **Generate a PDF of the internal `REPLICATION.md` report** and name it: `REPLICATION_internal.md`.

+8. **Append the external report PDF** (as received) to the internal report.

+9. **Save the combined file as:** `REPLICATION.md` and convert it to a PDF.

+10. **Commit both files to the Git repository:**
+ - `REPLICATION_internal.md`
+ - `REPLICATION.pdf`
+---

+### Important Notes

+- **Do not delete the external report.** The combined `REPLICATION.pdf` serves as the official record.
+- The external report must be **included at the end of** the final `REPLICATION.pdf`.
+- This procedure applies to all external reproducibility checks.

 :::{note}
 The pre-approver should reach out to the original replicator for clarifications should there be any confusions during the course of pre-approving the report.
 If bugs in the code seem trivial i.e. missing packages, missing `Results` directory, replicator cannot find output etc., the pre-approver should reach out to the original replicator for further clarification.
 :::